-With the new data centre set to be located on the edge of the city’s financial district and close to Canary Wharf, IP House is aiming to serve customers in the finance, gaming and online gambling industries who’s businesses depend on high availability, high performance and ultra-reliable colocation services delivered in accordance with ambitious and strictly observed Service Level Agreements (SLAs).
+With the new data center set to be located on the edge of the city's financial district and close to Canary Wharf, IP House is aiming to serve customers in the finance, gaming and online gambling industries who's businesses depend on high availability, high performance and ultra-reliable colocation services delivered in accordance with ambitious and strictly observed Service Level Agreements (SLAs).

 "The beauty of the hybrid approach is that customers can utilise fibre, copper or a combination of both to be terminated on the same 1U unit,” says HellermanTyton sales director David Gagel.

-According to Gagel, the modular cassette-based design of RapidNet makes for simple and fast installation, thereby enabling systems integrators and connectivity partners – such as British company TwistedPair who created the backbone cabling system within the IP House data centre – to guarantee tight deployment schedules.
+According to Gagel, the modular cassette-based design of RapidNet makes for simple and fast installation, thereby enabling systems integrators and connectivity partners – such as British company TwistedPair who created the backbone cabling system within the IP House data center – to guarantee tight deployment schedules.